-Additionally the Sub-Fund will exclude certain economic activities that the investment manager determines are detrimental to society or the environment and are incompatible with the sustainable investment objective of the Sub-Fund.
+Additionally, the Sub-Fund will avoid investments in issuers involved in certain economic activities that are harmful to society and the environment.

-The Sub-Fund has not designated a reference benchmark for the purpose of attaining the sustainable investment objective.
+The Sub-Fund has not designated a reference benchmark for the purpose of attaining the environmental and social characteristics that it promotes.